Ski touring course Wildspitze, 3,764m

-If you want to improve your skills and knowledge, where better than with a ski touring pro on a high alpine ski tour?
-The Wildspitze, at 3,764 m the highest peak in Tyrol, offers everything that makes a real high alpine ski tour: flat and steep slopes, glaciers, different slope positions, an exposed summit ridge and of course a fantastic summit.
-It is not without reason that it is number 2 in the bergwelten ranking of "epic ski tours."
+If you want to improve your skills and knowledge, where better than with a ski touring pro on a high alpine tour?
+The Wildspitze, at 3,764 m the highest peak in Tyrol, offers everything that makes a real high alpine ski tour: flat and steep slopes, glaciers, different slope positions, an exposed summit ridge and, of course, a fantastic summit.
+It is not without reason that it is number 2 in the bergwelten ranking of "epic ski tours".

 For skiing training we prefer a base in the Piztal.
 Here we are maximally flexible for the right weather window and the best possible conditions.